Suspects sought in string of armed carjackings, robberies across Minneapolis

 The mother and child escaped, but the father suffered serious injuries in the incident Sunday afternoon in the northeast Second Precinct, and was brought to an area hospital for surgery, police said.
 His condition wasn’t immediately known on Monday.

-Detectives are trying to determine whether the would-be carjacking was related to at least two dozen similar incidents others over the past three weeks, most of which occurred in the Third and Fifth Precincts on the South Side.
+Detectives are trying to determine whether the would-be carjacking was the work of a robbery crew they believe has been responsible for to dozens of armed stickups over the past three weeks, most of which occurred in the Third and Fifth Precincts on the South Side, although some reports have also surfaced downtown.
+No arrests had been announced as of Monday.

-Police said that the incidents follow a familiar pattern: victims are approached by three or four men, often wearing face masks, who steal their vehicles or possessions at gunpoint, and typically flee in a car with no plates.
+Police said that the incidents follow a familiar pattern: victims are approached by three or four men, often wearing face masks, and ordered to turn over their vehicles or possessions at gunpoint; the suspects typically flee in a car with no plates.

-The spree started about three weeks ago and has included at least two dozen incidents.
-In another recent carjacking, a motorist was driving in south Minneapolis when he was “boxed in” by several suspects, who pulled him out of the driver’s seat and assaulted him, before taking his car, police say.
+The spree started about three weeks ago and has included dozens of incidents, ranging from purse-snatchings to car thefts to robberies.
+In one recent episode, a motorist was driving in south Minneapolis when he was “boxed in” by several suspects, who pulled him out of the driver’s seat and assaulted him, before taking his car, police say.

-Days later, suspects drove away a car with a dog inside in the Lowry Hill East neighborhood, although police say the canine had an implanted chip that might allow its owner to track its movements.
+On Sunday, suspects stole a running car with a dog inside from a gas station in the Lowry Hill East neighborhood while the owner was inside paying; the dog was found a few blocks away, but it wasn’t immediately clear whether the vehicle has been recovered.
+The same day, a woman was reportedly accosted by five suspects, between the ages of 14-16, and had her purse stolen while she was walking in the area of W. 31st Street and S. Blaisdell Avenue — about a block west from the Fifth Precinct police station.
+The suspects were said to have fled in a gray, newer model Camry with no plates.

-The incidents come amid a significant increase in violence, particularly involving gunfire, since the police killing of George Floyd and the unrest that followed two months.
+The spree comes amid a surge in crime, particularly shootings, since the police killing of George Floyd and the unrest that followed two months ago, which itself has become part of a fierce debate around the future of policing in the state’s largest city.

 Citywide, the number of robberies has jumped roughly 35%, to 886 compared to 657 at this time last year, according to MPD statistics.
 In the Third Precinct, armed stickups have more than doubled, while such crimes have gone up about 47% in the Fifth Precinct, which covers the city’s mostly affluent southwestern corner, statistics show.